 tasked with disentangling the anthropomorphic chaos of the Particle Zoo,

 in a fast-&-furious action-adventure platformer-puzzler-punch-up of subatomic proportions.

 It’s not as complicated as it sounds.
-(Well, maybe a bit.)
+(Well, maybe.)

 That’s right: Schrödinger’s Cat!
 Action Hero of the Quantum Polyverse.
 Yes, seriously.
 We’ve been waiting so long for someone to make that happen, we finally decided to do it ourselves.

-Raiders of the Lost Quark is a wacky action-adventure-platformer-puzzler that blazes irreverently through the wild wonders of the Standard Model, combining lateral-thinking multi-solution logic puzzles with Fists-of-Feynman kickass combat action.
+Raiders of the Lost Quark is a wacky action-adventure-platformer-puzzler that blazes irreverently through the wild weirdness of the Standard Model, combining lateral-thinking multi-solution logic with Fists-of-Feynman kickass combat action.

 Pfft, who’d want to play that?
 Ha ha!
 Who WOULDN’T, I think you mean!

 Italic Pig has teamed up with the illustrious Team 17 to release Lost Quark on Steam for Xbox One, Playstation 4, and Steam (PC/Mac/Linux)… followed closely by whatever self-respecting developer environments will allow people like us into their communities.

 Animal-Friendly Atomic Action Adventure

 Ah, the Particle Zoo!
 It’s an interdimensional subatomic holiday destination where patrons young and old can observe anthropomorphised elementary particles of the Standard Model roaming free in their natural environments.
 It’s a good day out for the whole family, if you family happens to be very, very tiny.